databricks/terraform-provider-databricks/docs/index.md

 ## Special configurations for Azure

-!> **Warning** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not a AAD token for the authentication.
-This is due to the Databricks AAD feature not yet supporting AAD tokens for secret scopes.
-This will be refactored in a transparent manner when that support is enabled.
-The only field to be impacted is `pat_token_duration_seconds` which will be deprecated and after AAD support is fully supported.

 In order to work with Azure Databricks workspace, provider has to know it's `id` (or construct it from `azure_subscription_id`, `azure_workspace_name` and `azure_workspace_name`).
 Provider works with [Azure CLI authentication](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) to facilitate local development workflows, though for automated scenarios a service principal auth is necessary (and specification of `azure_client_id`, `azure_client_secret` and `azure_tenant_id` parameters).

 ### Authenticating with Azure Service Principal

--> **Note** **Azure Service Principal Authentication** will only work on Azure Databricks where as the API Token authentication will work on both **Azure** and **AWS**.
-Internally `azure_auth` will generate a session-based PAT token.
+!> **Warning** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not a AAD token for the authentication.
+This is due to the Databricks AAD feature not yet supporting AAD tokens for [secret scopes](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/secrets#--create-secret-scope).
+This will be refactored in a transparent manner when that support is available.
+The only field to be impacted is `pat_token_duration_seconds` which will be deprecated and after AAD support is fully supported.

 ```hcl
 provider "azurerm" {